gRPC server

 ## Overview

 Serial Studio exposes its entire API over gRPC on port 8888.
 The gRPC server starts automatically when the API server is enabled.
+Official Serial Studio downloads always include gRPC support; a binary built from source with the default CMake configuration (`ENABLE_GRPC=OFF`) omits the gRPC controls from Preferences and never opens port 8888.
 It provides:

-- **High-performance frame streaming.** Binary protobuf encoding is roughly 5 to 10 times smaller and faster than JSON.
+- **High-performance frame streaming.** Binary protobuf encoding is smaller and faster than JSON for the same frame.

 - **Typed service definition.** A full `.proto` file for code generation in any language.